 Calipers (Potter's Calipers)

-Potters use this type of caliper to measure the inner and outer dimensions of pots where they will meet with other parts of a working set.
-For example, they are especially useful when measuring lids for jars, measuring the base of a cup to match with the depression in the center of a saucer, or to measure the base of a pitcher that is matched with a the interior floor of a basin.
+Potters use this type of caliper to measure the inner and outer dimensions of pots where they will meet with other parts of a set.
+For example, they are especially useful when measuring lids for jars, measuring the base of a cup to match the depression in the center of a saucer, and measuring the base of a pitcher to match the interior floor of a basin.

 12 of 12

-Many of the potter's tools are fairly small and easy to misplace.
-Most potters I know use some form of box to keep their tools in for organization and accessibility.
-Heavy-duty plastic artist or tackle boxes tend to be the best if you are transporting tools.
+Many potter's tools are fairly small and easy to misplace.
+Most potters use some form of box where they keep their tools for the sake of organization and accessibility.
+Heavy-duty plastic artist or tackle boxes tend to be the best, especially if you plan on transporting your tools.
 Otherwise, solutions can range from a utensil tray to any waterproof box.
-Cardboard boxes shouldn't be used, since the water and wet clay break them down too rapidly.
+Cardboard boxes should never be used, since the water and wet clay break them down almost immediately.

-You can have more than one box, of course.
-As you can see, I have... two main boxes: a cloth-covered plastic box with handles that stays by my wheel, and a utensil tray for my hand building tools.
+You can have more than one box, of... course.
+In the picture, you see two types: a cloth-covered plastic box with handles and a utensil tray for hand-building tools.